Warsame-Egal/nba-live-tracker/nba-tracker-api/app/docs/API_DOCUMENTATION.md

 #### Get Games for Date

-Get all games scheduled or played on a specific date.
+Retrieve all games scheduled or completed for a specific date.
+Includes game leaders with season averages for upcoming and completed games.

 ```http
 GET /api/v1/schedule/date/{date}